-The Corporation's capital management objective is to maintain the Fund within the fund target range of 1.05% to 1.35% of credit union system deposits and non-equity shares.
+The Corporation's capital management objective is to maintain the Fund within the fund target range of 1.05% to 1.35% of credit union system deposits and non-equity shares (issued before January 1, 2020).
 This fund target range was approved by FICOM on October 28, 2014.
-A fund target point of 1.10% has been adopted (note 8).
+A fund target point of 1.10% has been adopted by BCFSA (see note 8).
 BCFSA determines the rate of annual assessment with the view to growing the Fund and maintaining it within range of the target.